Jonny Quest vs. The Cyber Insects: Production

 The film is produced in association with Hanna-Barbera's overseas subsidiary, Fil-Cartoons in Manila, Philippines, with the animation work being handled by production executive Bill Dennis and overseas animation director Chris Cuddington, a former animator from Hanna-Barbera's defunct Australian studio in Sydney, New South Wales.

 Home media

 On March 19, 1996, Turner Home Entertainment released the film on VHS in the Cartoon Network Video line.

 On August 9, 2011, Warner Home Video released Jonny Quest versus The Cyber Insects on DVD in region 1 via their Warner Archive Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and only in the U.S.

+The film was released on Blu-ray on September 24, 2024 as part of a double feature with Jonny's Golden Quest.